The second URIS fellow, Dr Olena Palko, researched and taught at the University of Basel from August 2017 to January 2018.

 In her current research project, Dr Palko is undertaking a comparison of the nationality policies of Poland and the early USSR in the 1920s.
 With particular reference to policy towards the Ukrainian nation, the research investigates the interplay of minority policy and foreign policy in the years between the wars.
 It describes nationality policy as a means of political consolidation and intergovernmental rivalry, exploring in particular the role of Soviet “Polonophobia” and Polish “Sovietophobia” in the formulation of nationality and minority policies in both countries.

-The course is open to BA and MA students of Eastern European studies, history, political science, European Global Studies and related subjects.
+The course was open to BA and MA students of Eastern European studies, history, political science, European Global Studies and related subjects.
 The link to the course in the University of Basel calendar is available here.

 Public lectures and conferences

-Dr Palko will give a lecture on“Mythologizing the Revolution: The Representations of the Russian Revolution in Ukrainian and Russian Revolutionary Literature”, at the conference “One Hundred Years that Shook the World: Failures, Legacies and Futures of the Russian Revolution” organised by the University of St. Gallen, Literaturhaus Zürich and Palace St. Gallen.
+Dr Palko gave a lecture on“Mythologizing the Revolution: The Representations of the Russian Revolution in Ukrainian and Russian Revolutionary Literature”, at the conference “One Hundred Years that Shook the World: Failures, Legacies and Futures of the Russian Revolution” organised by the University of St. Gallen, Literaturhaus Zürich and Palace St. Gallen.
 Link to further information.

 CV and list of publications (PDF)